Leamsi9/ismaelvelasco.dev/cl7f23mf808vp1unv9af15w7r.md

 Themes and plugins will also each bring their own data storage strategies, which will often duplicate functionality like logging, capture and accumulate data (specially images) you may never use, and do so in ways you would never approach if you were designing the data layer for an application.
 Even when you uninstall them, most will persist their stored data by default, leaving a trail of unused data.

 WordPress itself has been actively modernising, for instance by making Headless WordPress possible through an excellent AP, working with cloud providers on improved, WordPress focused, database infrastructure, working to introduce webp formats to reduce image size, and creating a performance team.
 But such advances still lag enormously behind platforms and approaches built from scratch in the last 5 years, from JamStack to developer friendly CMSs like Statamic, built on Laravel.
 These are natively much easier to scale, customise and extend than WordPress after all the workarounds.

+## The opportunity: be the change you want to see

 Does that mean we should all abandon WordPress for more modern, more environmentally friendly systems?
 This would hardly be realistic, given the millions of sites already running on WordPress, and its remarkable ecosystem, although there are signs that in the last couple of years, for the first time, [people are indeed leaving WordPress](https://joost.blog/wordpress-market-share-shrinking/) for more performant (therefore likely greener) alternatives.